 While viewing an online poster, attendees may submit questions or comments to the poster’s presenting author.
 The author may then either respond privately to the attendee directly or publicly by posting the comment and response in the forum displayed on the abstract page for that poster.
 Posting comments and responses publicly in the forum will foster interaction among attendees.

-Digital Acumen is offering a poster printing service for accepted poster presenters at DDW 2014.
-This professional poster service includes printing, packaging, and shipping directly to the McCormick Place Convention Center.
-New this year, authors may choose the size that best fits their needs as well as have the option to select rush printing services closer to the meeting date if needed.
-The inclusive printing and delivery cost is $110 to $160, depending on selected size if ordered by the advance printing deadline of April 23, 2014.
-Poster presenters will receive an email with instructions directly from upload@ScientificPosters.com in mid-March.
-Presenters can conveniently upload both their poster for DDW ePosters presentation and for printing services through the same site.
+DDW is offering a poster printing service for accepted poster presenters at DDW 2015.
+This professional poster service includes printing, packaging, and shipping directly to the Walter E. Washington Convention Center.
+The inclusive printing and delivery cost is $110 to $160, depending on selected size if ordered by the advance printing deadline.
+Poster presenters will receive an email with instructions in March 2015.